JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

 ### Build the project

-Make sure your project compiles correctly supporting the new platform:
+Make sure your project compiles correctly with the new platform:

 1. Open the Gradle tool window by selecting **View** | **Tool Windows** | **Gradle**.
 2. In **multiplatform-library-template** | **library** | **Tasks** | **build**, run the **build** task.